desmaraisp/CephalonAhmes/README.md

 Special notes:

 - The warframe forum has an odd behavior with refresh, I initally used request to get the post url, but the website would not refresh the data when refreshed or when responding to a new request.
-I had to use selenium to do a few manipulations on the site to for it to refresh the data because actual clicking on the website's sorting menu could force the refresh.
+I had to use selenium to do a few manipulations on the site to force it to refresh the data because only actual clicks on the website's sorting menu could force the refresh.
 If whatever you want to scrape doesn't have this sort of behavior, you could totally remove everything selenium-related and just use requests.

-- Some of the scraping logic, the posting subreddit and all the html navigation on the forum are hard-coded, so the code needs some manipulations if you want it to apply to another site.
+- Some of the scraping logic, the posting subreddit and all the html navigation on the forum are hard-coded, so the code needs quite a few changes if you want it to apply to another site.

 - An easy way to get an amazon s3 cloud with the associated keys if you don't already have an account would be to add the cloud-cube add-on on heroku (under resources), then all you have to do is click on the add-on to see your bucket.
 The keys are in the settings, top-right corner.